ExcaliburZero/swords-comic-characters-visualization/README.md

 * `Swords Comic - Characters.csv` - This file contains information on all of the characters that have appeared in the comic.
 It includes their names (some guessed) and alternate names and appearances.
 * `Swords Comic - Comics.csv` - This file contains a list of all of the comics and links to images of them.

+## Contributing
+Did I get a character's name wrong?
+Was there a character in the background a comic that is really hard to find?
+Has a new comic come out?

+Feel free to make a pull request to make changes or fixes to the data.
+Any help is appreciated!

 ## Licensing
 All of the code for this data visualization is available under the MIT license.